aydindemircioglu/LIBLINEAR.gpu/README.md

 Also, only dual l1/l2 classification is ported to the GPU.

+## BEWARE

+On the GPU we use dense, not sparse data.
+This can be a very bad bottleneck, if the data is rather sparse.
+It is not uncommon for the GPU solver to be slower than the CPU version in this case!
+Please make sure to use this solver only for dense data.

 ## Compiling

 Make sure you have all prerequisites, notably CUDA and openMP.
-The path of  CUDA
+LIBLINEAR.gpu uses CMake instead of simple Make.

-Switch to the code directory and just issue:
+To compile, switch to the code directory and just issue:

 ```
+$ cmake .
 $ make  all
 ```